Bharghvi/JSON_Schema-Validation_errors/README.md

 This was all that I spoke in the session which not only helped me demonstrate my project but also made me a confident orator.

+***PS: Since I used this in my Internship project, the demo file cannot be included in this repo due to privacy policy of the company***